 - Use blue eye shadow or eyeshadow eyeliner to create the infamous “Smurfette” look from the cartoon series.
 Create a thin line of blue around your upper lashline, as well as a more delicate line at the outer corners.
 Then use an eyeshadow brush to blend the blue into the crease of your eye.

-- Try a 1970s vintage look using aqua or silver eye shadow at the center of your eyelids, and then line your top lash line with black liquid liner.
+- Try a 70 makeup look using aqua or silver eye shadow at the center of your eyelids, and then line your top lash line with black liquid liner.
 This style is very reminiscent of Farrah Fawcett’s iconic “flip” hairstyle.

 - Use a dark brown to black eyeshadow color for the outer corners of your eyes while also lining your top lashline with it.
 It is an example of how you can use this look if you’re going out for a night on the town.
 You’ll want to wear deep red lipstick and have a more dramatic eye makeup look to go with it.